christianrodriguez-8451/non_endemic_segmentations/README.md

   <figcaption>Prism page where all productionized segmentations land.</figcaption>
 </figure>

-* Links to Confluence pages.
+Links to Confluence pages.

+# Collaboration
+If you are interested in contributing to the repo, please reach out to Christian Rodriguez or Steven Martz.
+They will send you the Github invite so that you have push access to the repo.